foo-dogsquared/freebies-hunt-api/src/list.md

 - [Syntax](https://syntax.fm/) | **(Recommended if you're into web dev't.)** A podcast series hosted by Wes Bos and Scott Tolinski discussing about web development and programming.
 - [Programming Throwdown](https://www.programmingthrowdown.com/) | A programming podcast series that focuses on deeply breaking down various programming tools and process.
 - [Real Talk JavaScript](https://realtalkjavascript.simplecast.fm/) | A relatively recent podcast series that focuses on JavaScript and only JavaScript.
 Includes technical JavaScript guides, too.
 - [Soft Skills Engineering](https://softskills.audio/) | **(Hoohoo!
-I recommend this podcast series since it's quite different.)** It's a podcast series about the things that relate to software engineering that are not mostly coding-related.
+I recommend this podcast series since it's quite different from my usual podcast series that I listen to.)** It's a podcast series about the things that relate to software engineering that are not mostly coding-related.
 - [You Are Not So Smart](https://youarenotsosmart.com/podcast/) | It's a podcast series about exploring self-delusions and some psychological stuff and I really like psychological stuff so that's why it's here.

 ## Blogs
 ### Includes a list of blogs of various subjects and knowledge fields (mainly in programming). | blog | #35a7ff
+- [Awesome Engineering Blogs (by *kilimchoi*)](https://github.com/kilimchoi/engineering-blogs) | An [awesome](https://github.com/sindresorhus/awesome) list that lists out engineering blogs from technologies, companies, and persons that you can refer to.
 - [Cal Newport](http://calnewport.com/) | A computer science professor at Georgetown University that is known for writing student and learning productivity.
 - [College Info Geek](https://collegeinfogeek.com/) | Includes a plethora of articles ranging from productivity hacks to learning advices.
 - [Scott Young](https://scotthyoung.com/) | A blog that mainly focuses on learning and entrepreneurship.